towolf/towolf.github.com/docs/PsychHardware/BrightSideDisplay/BrightSideHDR.markdown

 # SUPPORT FOR RAW HDR IMAGE CAPTURE AND REPLAY:

 [sourceWin, destWin] = BrightSideHDR('CreateSnapshotBufferPair');
-\- Create a pair of offscreen windows useable for "offline" HDR-\>BrightSide conversion.
+- Create a pair of offscreen windows useable for "offline" HDR->BrightSide conversion.
 Will create 'sourceWin' as a offscreen window with 32bpc float RGBA format, 'destWin' as a offscreenwindow with 8 bpc RGBA format.
 Both windows will have the size of the HDR displays framebuffer.